Periya double murder case

-On 17 February 2019, two Youth Congress activists from Kallyod, 23-year-old Sharath Lal and 19-year-old Kripesh, were stabbed to death at Kallyod Periye, Kasaragod district Kerala, India.
+On 17 February 2019, two Indian Youth Congress activists from Kallyod, 23-year-old Sharath Lal and 19-year-old Kripesh, were stabbed to death at Kallyod Periya, Kasaragod district, Kerala, India.
 At trial, 14 people were found guilty for their involvement in the killings, of 24 people accused.

 Background

-In January 2019, Sharath Lal assaulted one of the accused during a clash regarding a Perumkaliyattam celebration in Kalliot, which Sharath Lal had helped organized.
-Sharath Lal was briefly imprisoned on an assault charge, but was released by 17 February.
+In January 2019, Sharath Lal assaulted one of the accused during a clash regarding a Perumkaliyattam celebration in Kalliot, which he had helped organise.
+Lal was briefly imprisoned on an assault charge, but was released by 17 February.

 Murders

 On February 17, 2019, at around 7:30 pm, Sharath Lal and Kripesh were riding a motorcycle along the Koorankara road in Kallyod (Periye), a rural area in Kasaragod district.
 They were intercepted by a group of assailants and attacked; Kripesh was declared dead on site, while Sharath died on route to hospital.

-Responses
+Aftermath

 The killings, believed to have been politically motivated, immediately sparked outrage and led to widespread protests.